containerbuildsystem/atomic-reactor/docs/koji.md

 Data which is placed here includes:

 - `build.extra.image.autorebuild` (boolean): true if this build was triggered automatically; false otherwise
+- `build.extra.image.help` (string or null): filename of the markdown help file in the repository if this build has a markdown help converted to man page; null otherwise
 - `build.extra.container_koji_task_id` (int): Koji task ID which created the BuildConfig for this OpenShift Build -- note that this location is technically incorrect but remains as-is for compatibility with existing software
 - `build.extra.filesystem_koji_task_id` (int): Koji task ID which atomic-reactor created in order to generate the initial layer of the image (for "FROM koji/image-build" images) -- note that this location is technically incorrect but remains as-is for compatibility with existing software